reactjs/rfcs/text/0000-reparenting.md

 # How we teach this

-"Reparents" may not be the best terminology, some terminology including "root" in the name to refer to the segment of the tree created by a reparent that can be moved.
+"Reparents" may not be the best terminology, some terminology including "root" in the name to refer to the segment of the state tree created by a reparent that can be moved.

 We may need a new documentation page to explain reparenting as one was added for portals.
 Like portals this is an advanced feature that does not need to be part of the main tutorials.